Mount Elgon National Park

 Mount Elgon National Park is also home to three distinct cultural groups, all highly dependent on the forest ecosystem: the Bagisu, the Sabiny, and a small group of historically forest-dwelling and forest-dependent upland Sabiny known as the Benet.

-Excellent birding opportunities exist around Kapkwai Forest Exploration Centre, in particular in the secondary forest and thick shrubs along the loop trails extended to cover Cheptui Falls.
+The Kapkwai Forest Exploration Centre and the secondary forest and thick shrubs along the loop trail to Cheptui Falls are particularly renowned for their excellent birding opportunities.

-It supports the African Goshawk; Chubb’s Cisticola, White-chinned Prinia, African Blue Flycatcher, Chinspot Batis, Mackinnon’s Fiscal, Dohertys and Luhders Bush-shrikes, Baglafecht Weaver, Cinnamon Bee Eater, Moustached Tinkerbird, Hartlaub’s Turaco, Tacazze Sunbird, Olive- and Bronze-naped pigeons, Black Kite and Black-collared Apalis.
+The park is home to a diverse array of bird species, including the African Goshawk, Chubb’s Cisticola, White-chinned Prinia, African Blue Flycatcher, Chinspot Batis, Mackinnon’s Fiscal, Dohertys and Luhders Bush-shrikes, Baglafecht Weaver, Cinnamon Bee Eater, Moustached Tinkerbird, Hartlaub’s Turaco, Tacazze Sunbird, Olive- and Bronze-naped pigeons, Black Kite, and Black-collared Apalis.

-There are also MENP Threatened Bird Species which include; Egyptian Vulture (Neophron, percnopterus), Black-rumped Button Quail (Turnix, nanus), Mountain Buzzard (Buteo, oreophilus), Elgon Francolin, Moorland Francolin (Scleroptila, elgonensis), Hartlaub’s Turaco (Tauraco, hartlaubi), Marsh Owl (Asio, capensis), Forest Scimitarbill, Forest Wood Hoopoe (Rhinopomastus, castaneiceps), Grey-chested Babbler, Greychested Illadopsis (Kakamega, poliothorax), Golden-winged Sunbird (Nectarinia, reichenowi).
+Egyptian Vulture (Neophron percnopterus), Black-rumped Button Quail (Turnix nanus), Mountain Buzzard (Buteo oreophilus), Elgon Francolin, Moorland Francolin (Scleroptila elgonensis), Hartlaub’s Turaco (Tauraco hartlaubi), Marsh Owl (Asio capensis), Forest Scimitarbil, Forest Wood Hoopoe (Rhinopomastus castaneiceps), Grey-chested Babbler, Greychested Illadopsis (Kakamega poliothorax)

 Cultural Trekking in Mt ELGON NATIONAL PARK